 How to Get the Best Results When Painting Laminate Flooring

 Despite the potential downsides associated with painting laminate flooring, you may still be inclined to give it a try.
 After all, this could be much more affordable than replacing the floor entirely.
 If you are ready to invest the time and energy with the hope that the end result may live up to your standards, you will first need to gather the supplies and equipment required.
-These items include an orbital sander with sandpaper, primer, porch paint, sealant, a paintbrush, a paint roller and a paint tray.
+These items include an orbital sander with sandpaper, oil-based primer, paint, sealant, a paintbrush, a paint roller and a paint tray.
 As an alternative to porch paint, you can use an epoxy floor cover.

 After gathering your supplies and moving all of the furniture off of your work area, you will need to clean the floor carefully.
 Then, use the sander to remove all of the shiny wear layers.
 However, you must avoid over-sanding.
 Over-sanding may lead to irreparable floor damage.
 Once this step is completed, you can then repair any damaged areas with a laminate repair kit, if needed.